eezstreet/SWATEliteForce/README.md

 #### MINOR FEATURES / FULL CHANGES ####
 - Added Meat Barn Restaurant extra mission
+- Fixed CO-OP and tested.
+It works now, honest!
+Although it will see some improvements.
 - AI improvements: SWAT officers no longer stare down noncompliant civilians for days
 - AI improvements: SWAT officers will no longer form "death funnels" as easily in doors - they will engage with suspects while moving through doors.
 - AI improvements: Suspects are more likely to play a Get-Hit animation when they are injured and are less accurate in general
 - AI improvements: Suspects will no longer shoot instantaneously at SWAT officers.
 There is a small delay, dependent on skill level.
 - AI improvements: Suspects will now shoot at SWAT officers while on the move.
 The chance is dependent on the skill level of the suspect.
 - Fixed TSS bug/AI Improvements: Known locked/wedged doors weren't being taken into account when a suspect evaluates if it should flee.
+- Fixed TSS bug: Can save loadouts to work around the campaign unlocks (It will bring up a dialog box informing you that the loadout you want uses invalid equipment)
 - Fixed TSS bug: Glitchy arrests with No Armor
 - Fixed TSS bug: Optiwand glitchy in multiplayer when near doors (unverified)
 - Fixed TSS bug: Pregame not showing HTML styling of server name